 Try to Understand

-Concessions towards other people do not mean being always nice to everyone and forgetting our own attitude and importance.
-It does not mean making steadily a good face.
+Concessions towards other people do not mean always being nice to everyone and forgetting our own attitude and importance.
+It does not mean making a good face steadily.
 A caring leader should never base everything on niceness.
 Being nice does not serve well when the going gets tough.

 Leading with kindness is based upon caring for other people, showing empathy and compassion, and having positive thoughts for others.
 Leading with kindness means using words that can uplift and encourage other people.

 Listening with empathy and compassion and trying to understand the other person’s point of view.

 Leadership that is humane demonstrates that we as leaders appreciate other people as human beings with their own opinions, emotions, and experiences.
 And that they are not free of faults or being misunderstood.

 Humanity in leadership means seeing the humanity in others – recognizing others as human beings.

 “Any leader who doesn’t support the heart of evolving humanity is not a leader worthy of being followed.” – Vanna Bonta

 When we recognize the humanity in other people, we realize that people may have flaws and may act inappropriately.